 The O-1 visa is initially granted for up to three years, with the possibility of unlimited one-year extensions, provided the individual continues to meet the visa requirements.

 Standard processing for an O-1 visa can take 3 to 4 months.
-However, with premium processing, which costs an additional $2,805, you can get a decision within 15 calendar days.
+However, with premium processing, which costs an additional $2,805, you can get a decision within 15 business days.

 Yes, the O-1 visa is a "dual intent" visa, which means you can apply for a green card while in O-1 status.
 The most common path is through an EB-1A (extraordinary ability) or EB-2 National Interest Waiver (NIW) green card.